How to: Update and Conditionally Update Key/Value Pairs

 Configure the Data Table Component

-First, let's create the table where you add your key/value pairs.
+First, configure a Data Table component to create the table where you’ll add your key/value pairs.

 name